nilaj-c/Derivatives-Pricing-Models/README.md

 3. <strong> zcb-term-structure </strong>: code to calculate and plot the term structure of interest rates from Zero Coupon Bond prices by simulating the evolution of the short rate lattice using a binomial tree.

+4.<strong> swap-price </strong> : code to calculate the price of an interest rate swap using martingale pricing in a binomial tree.